Tech-at-DU/ACS-4310-Data-Visualization-and-Web-Graphics/assessment/cereal-assessment/assessment.md

 - Use Scale band for your x scale
 	- Domain should be: name
-- Your y scale should measure carbo
+- Your y scale should measure sugars
-	- Domain is 0 to the max carbo value in the list
+	- Domain is 0 to the max sugars value in the list
 	- Range should be the height of your chart

 ## Challenge 3